microfox-ai/microfox/packages/instagram/README.md

 npm install @microfox/instagram
 ```

-## Environment Variables

-The following environment variables are used by this SDK:
+### Required Environment Variables:

 - `INSTAGRAM_CLIENT_ID`: Your Instagram app's Client ID.
 Obtain this from your app's settings on the Facebook Developer platform.
 (Required)
 - `INSTAGRAM_CLIENT_SECRET`: Your Instagram app's Client Secret.
 Obtain this from your app's settings on the Facebook Developer platform.
 Keep this value secure.
 (Required)
 - `INSTAGRAM_REDIRECT_URI`: The OAuth redirect URI configured for your app on the Facebook Developer platform.
 This URI must match the one used during the OAuth flow.
 (Required)
-- `INSTAGRAM_ACCESS_TOKEN`: The user's access token obtained through the OAuth flow.
-This token is used to authenticate API requests.
-(Required)
+- `INSTAGRAM_ACCESS_TOKEN`: The user's long-lived access token obtained through the OAuth flow.
+This token is valid for 60 days and is used to authenticate API requests.
-- `INSTAGRAM_REFRESH_TOKEN`: The user's refresh token obtained through the OAuth flow.
-This token is used to refresh the access token when it expires.
 (Required)

 ## Additional Information